nualagr/the-lord-of-the-rings-game/README.md

 - learn some interesting facts about The Lord of the Rings characters.
 - read some interesting quotes by the different Lord of the Rings characters.
 - improve my congnitive function.
+- improve my reaction times.

 #### General User

 As a returning user I would like to be able to:

 - play a simple card-matching game presented in a visually appealing format.
+- play a game which increases in complexity/challenge.
+- be able to measure improving performance - feedback in the form of time taken and number of clicks displayed upon completion.
+- receive different visual rewards for completing the game on subsequent attempts.
 - view and match themed images of The Lord of the Rings characters.
 - navigate through the site with ease.
 - modify settings to suit my game-play requirements with regard to
-  - the level of challenge.
   - whether to play in-game audio.
 - receive regular, up-to-date feedback about how I am progressing in the game.
 - enjoy the experience of playing the game.
-- receive a visual reward for completing the game.
-- be able to measure improving performance - feedback in the form of time taken and number of clicks displayed upon completion.
 - be exposed to interesting facts about The Lord of the Rings characters.
 - read some interesting quotes by The Lord of the Rings characters.
 - improve my congnitive function.
+- improve my reaction times.

 #### The Lord of the Rings Fan